March 25, 2024

 6. Available.
 Once the vehicle is unplugged from the port, it returns to the available status.

-While this may seem straightforward, different charger manufacturers implement OCPP in slightly different ways – for example reporting the "Preparing" status instead of "Finishing" after charging.
-Flipturn handles these different edge cases under the hood, but it's useful to understand that different chargers may send different statuses in the same scenarios.
+While this seems straightforward, different charger manufacturers implement OCPP in slightly different ways.
+For example, some report "Preparing" instead of "Finishing" after charging.
+Flipturn's charger monitoring handles these edge cases under the hood, but it helps to understand that different chargers may send different statuses in the same scenarios.

 About Flipturn